 - Activities/Community Service – List any activities, organizations or clubs that you are in.
 Be sure to list if you have any leadership roles and how long you have been in the organization.
 After your freshman year of college, high school activities are no longer valid.

 - Honors/Awards – This is where you should list any awards or academic achievements with a brief description if you are not able to tell by the name.
-EX.
-"Recipient of Robin S. Lee Scholarship, awarded to students who have a GPA higher than 3.75 and exhibit outstanding leadership."
+EX: "Recipient of Robin S. Lee Scholarship, awarded to students who have a GPA higher than 3.75 and exhibit outstanding leadership."

-- References – "Available Upon Request" at the bottom of the resume.
+- References – Note "References Available Upon Request" at the bottom of the resume.
 You should still have a separate word document that has at least 3 references listed with name, phone number, title, relationship, and best time to reach them.
 Always consult with that individual to confirm that you may provide their information as a reference.

 Write a Draft and Let Us Review It

 It is a FREE service we offer at our MASH desk for students and alumni.